 National Standard 2 of the MSA requires that the best scientific information available be used in developing FMPs and implementing regulations.
 For HMS, except dorado and sharks, NMFS and the Pacific Council rely on analyses and assessments adopted by various international bodies (of which U.S. is an active participant), such as the IATTC, ISC, and WCPFC.
-For other species such as dorado and sharks, the HMSMT and NMFS develops stock and fishery assessments, provides peer reviews and presents the results to the Pacific Council.
+For other species such as dorado and sharks, the HMSMT and NMFS develop stock and fishery assessments, provide peer reviews, and presents the results to the Pacific Council.
 The guidelines for implementation of National Standard 2 require preparation of an annual SAFE report.
-The SAFE report will largely rely on international body assessments, NMFS directed
+The SAFE report will largely rely on international body assessments, NMFS directed assessments, and any new fishery information.
+Consistent with National Standard 2 guidelines for a SAFE